![]() |

 View comments, photos, and stories relevant to this page.

-He started out 1/28/95 in my 50 gallon tank with some goldfish.
+Plecy started out 1/28/95 in my 50 gallon tank with some goldfish.
 After he sucked on some of those goldfish after a year or two, he was banished to a tiny 10 gallon tank.
 I think that was in 1996 or 1997.
 He was cramped in there but still only a few inches long at the time.
 Then, he went in to a 40 gallon tank on 11/25/98 with a lot of pond-raised zebra danios and white cloud mountain minnows.
 In that tank, he had a growth spurt.
 On 3/31/07, he went in to his current 65 gallon tank.
-He lives with three male fantail goldfish.
+He lived with three male fantail goldfish.
 For details about the tank changeover, see the tank redo page.
 I discovered when cleaning out the old 40 gallon tank that Plecy had eaten almost all the silicon out of the tank except for the actual corners where he could not reach.
 I am really surprised the tank did not leak!
 I put some new silicon in there before setting up that old tank for my turtle.
-I sure hope Plecy does not eat the silicon out of the new 65 gallon tank!
+I sure hoped Plecy would not eat the silicon out of the new 65 gallon tank!

 Photos of Plecy can be seen on the pleco photo page.